 At each level, feedback to the users and to others in need of the data would be compared to other users with similar career positions.
 External evaluation marks from the user’s service record could be input and compared with machine generated results from participation in this program and any discrepancy alarmed so command and system personnel could rationalize the dichotomy and make corrections or take action as required.

-When nearing the end of a career phase, (Navy DivOff and CO or Army/Marines Company and Field Grade), the users could be instructed to begin training at the next highest level.
+When nearing the end of a career phase, (Navy Division Officer and Commanding Officer or Army/Marines Company and Field Grade), the users could be instructed to begin training at the next highest level.
 After the system gains some sense of validity within the services, proficiency levels in these simulated tasks could become important input parameters for advancement.

 Using the aforementioned deep learning algorithms, the system would continuously seek out any emerging nexus that may suggest making improvements in simulated scenarios, analytic inferences, feed-back methodologies, creative threat generation, and tutor/mentor interactions.

 Deep learning is currently used effectively in image recognition and natural language processing.
 The use of Graphics Processing Units (GPUs) is now recognized as an enabling technology for these techniques (Oh & Jung, 2004).
-Assuming deep learning extensibility to behavior recognition and trend isolation, attention to hardware support should considered for GPU use and the instruction for their implementation.
+Assuming deep learning extensibility to behavior recognition and trend isolation, attention to hardware support should be considered for GPU use and the instruction for their implementation.
 (Wagenbreth et al., 2010) The combination of this technology with emerging quantum computing capabilities (Lucas et al., 2015) is also an intriguing new area of research.